-E. Defendants Throughout the Supply Chain Deliberately Disregarded Their Duties to Maintain Effective Controls and to Identify, Report, and Take Steps to Halt Suspicious Orders should have known were suspicious breached both their statutory and common law duties.

-461. The Marketing Defendants created a vastly and dangerously larger market for opioids.
-All of Defendants compounded this harm by facilitating the supply of far more opioids than could have been justified to serve that market.
-The failure of Defendants to maintain effective controls, and to investigate, report, and take steps to halt orders that they knew or

-- 462. For over a decade, as the Marketing Defendants increased the demand for opioids, all Defendants aggressively sought to bolster their revenue, increase profit, and grow their share of the prescription painkiller market by unlawfully and surreptitiously increasing the volume of opioids they sold.
+- E. Defendants Throughout the Supply Chain Deliberately Disregarded Their Duties to Maintain Effective Controls and to Identify, Report, and Take Steps to Halt Suspicious Orders - 447.
+The Marketing Defendants created a vastly and dangerously larger market for opioids.
+All of the Defendants compounded this harm by facilitating the supply of far more opioids that could have been justified to serve that market.
+The failure of the Defendants to maintain effective controls, and to investigate, report, and take steps to halt orders that they knew or should have known were suspicious breached both their statutory and common law duties. - 448.
+For over a decade, as the Marketing Defendants increased the demand for opioids, all the Defendants aggressively sought to bolster their revenue, increase profit, and grow their share of the prescription painkiller market by unlawfully and surreptitiously increasing the volume of opioids they sold.
 However, Defendants are not permitted to engage in a limitless expansion of their sales through the unlawful sales of regulated painkillers.
-Rather, as described below, Defendants are subject to various duties to report the quantity of Schedule II controlled substances in order to monitor such substances and prevent oversupply and diversion into the illicit market. - 463.
-Defendants are all required to register as either manufacturers or distributors pursuant to 21 U.S.C. § 823 and 21 C.F.R. §§ 1301.11, 1301.74. - 464.
+Rather, as described below, Defendants are subject to various duties to report the quantity of Schedule II controlled substances in order to monitor such substances and prevent oversupply and diversion into the illicit market. - 449.
+Defendants are all required to register as either manufacturers or distributors pursuant to 21 U.S.C. § 823 and 21 C.F.R. §§ 1301.11, 1301.74. - 450.
 The Marketing Defendants' scheme was resoundingly successful.
 Chronic opioid therapy-the prescribing of opioids long-term to treat chronic pain-has become a commonplace, and often first-line, treatment.
-Marketing Defendants' deceptive marketing caused prescribing not only of their opioids, but of opioids as a class, to skyrocket.
+The Marketing Defendants' deceptive marketing caused prescribing not only of their opioids, but of opioids as a class, to skyrocket.
 According to the CDC opioid prescriptions, as measured by number of prescriptions and morphine milligram equivalent ("MME") per person, tripled from 1999 to 2015.
 In 2015, on an average day, more than 650,000 opioid prescriptions were dispensed in the U.S. While previously a small minority of opioid sales, today between 80% and 90% of opioids (measured by weight) used are for chronic pain.
 Approximately 20% of the population between the ages of 30 and 44, and nearly 30% of the population over 45, have used opioids.
-Opioids are the most common treatment for chronic pain, and 20% of office visits now include the prescription of an opioid. - 1.
-All Defendants Have a Duty to Report Suspicious Orders and Not to Ship Those Orders Unless Due Diligence Disproves Their Suspicions - 465.
-Multiple sources impose duties on Defendants to report suspicious orders and further to not ship those orders unless due diligence disproves those suspicions.
+Opioids are the most common treatment for chronic pain, and 20% of office visits now include the prescription of an opioid.